School of Fish

 School of Fish was an alternative rock band which formed in 1989 and disbanded in 1994.
 The core members were Josh Clayton-Felt (lead vocals and guitar) and Michael Ward (guitar).
-School of Fish released two albums and are remembered for the hit single "3 Strange Days" (1991).
+School of Fish released two albums and are remembered for the 1991 hit single "3 Strange Days".

 History

 Clayton-Felt and Ward started as a duo who would play club dates in Los Angeles, California, accompanied by programmed drums and bass.

-Recruiting drummer Michael Petrak and bassist David Lipson the band signed with Capitol Records in 1990, and released their first single in that same year on 7-inch vinyl.
-Their self-titled debut was released in March 1991, followed by their first single, "3 Strange Days."
-Also during the same year, they appeared on a KROQ-FM concert disc called the Acoustic Christmas.
+Recruiting drummer Michael Petrak and bassist David Lipson, the band signed with Capitol Records in 1990 and released their first single in the same year on 7-inch vinyl.
+Their self-titled debut was released in March 1991, followed by their first single, "3 Strange Days".
+Also during 1991, they appeared on a KROQ-FM concert disc called the Acoustic Christmas.

-After the release of the first album, the rhythm section changed from Michael Petrak and Dominic Nardini to Chad Fischer and Chris MacDonald respectively.
+After the release of the first album, the rhythm section of Petrak and Nardini was replaced by Chad Fischer and Chris MacDonald, respectively.
 However the new members did not play on the band's second album, which featured session musicians Josh Freese and John Pierce.
-Nevertheless, Chad Fischer stayed with the band to play live.
+Nevertheless, Fischer stayed with the band to play live.

 School of Fish's second album, Human Cannonball, was released in 1993.
 The album did not sell well and was not as successful as the self-titled album.
 Shortly thereafter, the band broke up.

 Aftermath

 Members’ careers

 Singer Josh Clayton-Felt embarked on a solo career and released two studio albums and one live album before he was diagnosed with cancer in 1999.
 He died on January 19, 2000, at the age of 32.
 His estate has since overseen three posthumous releases.

-Guitarist Michael Ward went on to play with John Hiatt and eventually became a member of The Wallflowers.
-After The Wallflowers split, Ward spent many years as a member of Ben Harper's band, The Innocent Criminals.
-He was also a sought-after session guitarist in LA, and the author of the children's books 'Mike and the Bike' and 'Mike and the Bike Meet Lucille The Wheel.'
+Guitarist Michael Ward went on to play with John Hiatt and eventually became a member of the Wallflowers.
+After the Wallflowers split, Ward spent many years as a member of Ben Harper's band, the Innocent Criminals.
+He was also a sought-after session guitarist in Los Angeles, and the author of the children's books Mike and the Bike and Mike and the Bike Meet Lucille The Wheel.
 Ward died on April 1, 2024.

-Chad Fischer went on to form the band Lazlo Bane, known for original theme song of the TV show Scrubs.
+Chad Fischer went on to form the band Lazlo Bane, known for the original theme song of the TV show Scrubs.
 He also established himself as a record producer and composer.

 Christopher MacDonald, who played bass with the band on tour, but did not play on any School of Fish recordings, records synthesizer space music under the name Telomere.

 Dominic Nardini is still a bass player and plays shows in New England.